 Building on the core course, FYW 100/FYW 100P/FYW 100H, each discipline has identified a required course or courses within the major in which students learn to write for that discipline.
 Completion of the major/program fulfills the Writing in the Discipline requirement.

+Introduction To RIC Requirement

+To maximize student success, a one-credit transition to college course, Introduction to RIC, is required of all first-year students during their first semester (RIC 100).
+Students who transfer with fewer than 24 credits are required to pass RIC 100 in order to graduate.

+RIC 100: Introduction to RIC (1) F, Sp.

+Students learn how to navigate college in general and RIC specifically, including such topics as time management, wellness, college expectations, note-taking, cultural competency, and campus resources.

+Note: Students taking COLL 101 or COLL 150 or HONR 150 or NURS 100 or BUSI 100 will be exempted.

 School of Business